 Getting started with online retail isn’t exactly free, but you can expect to pay a lot less upfront than most other business models.
 Here are some of the expenses you can expect when starting an eCommerce business:

-To compare, the cost of starting a brick-and-mortar store is usually more than $100,000!
+As a comparison, the cost of starting a brick-and-mortar store is usually more than $100,000!

 Don’t be afraid of selling a niche product.
 You could make lots of money by selling accessories for other products online, as long as the demand is there.